-- •Must have on file with the School: a high school/GED or school diploma, a photo and up-to-date contact information for students and references. - •Meet all course requirements including any training requirements such as CPR and First Aid. - Fulfill all financial obligations including tuition, fees, and financial clearance from the bookkeeper. - Maintain a minimum average of 70% on all written and practical exams. - Complete all exams and assignments and submit proper documentation for outside treatments. - Satisfy all school requests to actively, positively participate and cooperate with the school's quality assurance program including taking any requested surveys, queries & tests and attending any requested meetings with school staff as requested and determined by staff. - Satisfy class attendance requirements for each course.
+- ●Must have on file with the School: a high school/GED or school diploma, a photo and up-to-date contact information for students and references. - •Meet all course requirements including any training requirements such as CPR and First Aid. - Fulfill all financial obligations including tuition, fees, and financial clearance from the bookkeeper. - Maintain a minimum average of 70% on all written and practical exams. - Complete all exams and assignments and submit proper documentation for outside treatments. - Satisfy all school requests to actively, positively participate and cooperate with the school's quality assurance program including taking any requested surveys, queries & tests and attending any requested meetings with school staff as requested and determined by staff. - Satisfy class attendance requirements for each course.

-Attend 750 documented hours of attendance for the 750-hour Massage Therapy Program in order to graduate OR 1500 hours to graduate from the Barbering / Cosmetology / Esthetician Program or 650 for Cosmetology instructor program.
+Attend 750 documented hours of attendance for the 750-hour Massage Therapy Program in order to graduate OR 1200 hours to graduate from the Advanced Esthetician Program or 650 for Cosmetology instructor program.1500 hours to graduate from the Barbering / Cosmetology or 650 for Cosmetology instructor program.